t4d-classes/car-tool-state-managers/README.md

 # Car Tool State Manager Project

 The projects in this repository represent many ways of managing state for the Car Tool application.

+## Project Commands

 To use each project (except the Apollo/GraphQL version), run the following commands:

 ```bash
 cd <PROJECT FOLDER>